Mark Curry (American actor): Music

 Curry was featured in the music video for Too Short's "I Ain't Trippin'".
 He also appeared in the music video of Bow Wow's "Take Ya Home", where he played a father trying to get his daughter a doll of the rapper.

 He appeared in the 2002 song "Oakland Raiders" by Oakland rap group Luniz.
 Delivering a humorous monologue as the song faded out, Curry asserted his status as a pimp and stated his fondness for big dank.
-Most recently he can be seen in the 2015 music video "Pulled Up" by Young Dolph featuring 2 Chainz and Juicy J; a tribute to the movie "Coming to America."
+He can be seen in the 2015 music video "Pulled Up" by Young Dolph featuring 2 Chainz and Juicy J; a tribute to the film Coming to America.

 Personal life

-On May 17, 2007, an Aerosol spray dispenser that had fallen behind a water heater exploded, and Curry, who was doing laundry at the time, was burned on more than 20% of his body, including his arm, back, and side.
+In May 2007, an Aerosol spray dispenser that had fallen behind a water heater exploded, and Curry, who was doing laundry at the time, was burned on more than 20% of his body, including his arm, back, and side.
 He spent many months recuperating at his home.

-According to an Associated Press interview posted on CNN.com on February 17, 2008, Curry went on The Montel Williams Show to discuss his recovery, and mentioned he considered suicide after waking from a three-day, medically induced coma, but decided against it with the help of friends and fellow comedians, such as Sinbad and Bill Cosby.
+According to an Associated Press interview posted on CNN.com in February 2008, Curry went on The Montel Williams Show to discuss his recovery, and mentioned he considered suicide after waking from a three-day, medically induced coma, but decided against it with the help of friends and fellow comedians, such as Sinbad and Bill Cosby.

+2015 private settlement

+In August 2026, Mark Curry's name surfaced in media coverage surrounding a major civil lawsuit filed by his former The Poof Point co-star, Raquel Lee.
+Lee filed a negligence lawsuit against The Walt Disney Company alleging that she was repeatedly sexually assaulted and raped by an unnamed, middle-aged production employee during the film's 2001 production when she was 14 years old.
+The complaint details that the employee supplied her with alcohol, assaulted her in a hotel room in Salt Lake City where the cast and crew were staying, and assaulted her again on a flight back to California, while production allegedly separated her from her guardian and failed to intervene despite visible signs of intoxication and distress.

+While Lee's civil suit focuses on Disney's corporate liability and failure to protect her, media reports highlighted that Lee had previously reached a private, confidential out-of-court settlement with Curry in 2015.
+Represented at the time by attorney Gloria Allred, Lee entered into the confidential agreement with Curry—who played her father in the Disney Channel movie and was 40 years old during the film's production—concerning separate matters related to the project.
+Specific details of the 2015 settlement remain private, and neither Lee nor Curry commented on the arrangement following the resurfacing of the case.